-After this is removed, you can remove more fat from the bones by laying your knife flat against the bones of the rack and pushing it away from you.
+If you bought a full rack, trim some fat from both the fatt cap side and then from the bones by laying your knife flat against the bones of the rack and pushing it away from you.

 Always use a good boning knife when frenching lamb and trimming fat from other meats.
 It will make life so much easier.